-Writing is an integral part of the Liberal Studies Program.
+Writing is an integral part of Liberal Studies.
 Every course in the program requires that students write to demonstrate their mastery of material.
 Writing provides students with an important method for organizing and expressing their thoughts, and it helps students to develop and enhance their critical, analytical, and interpretive skills.

 Writing proficiency is required for the NYU bachelor’s degree.
 The writing proficiency requirement is fulfilled by taking the Writing II course and receiving a minimum grade of C. A Writing II grade that is below grade C requires that the student take and pass the Writing Proficiency Examination.